WhizBenjamin/whizbenjamin/README.md

 ### About Me:

-Well, I am still enroute to learning the art of web designing and this is me in my learning phase.
+Well, I am still enroute to learning the art of web development and this is me in my learning phase.
 So, here goes! 🤓

 ### 👨‍💻 Design & Development

 I have always had creative ideas.
-I honestly thought about going into graphic design but I found love at first site with programming and hey, who says I can't bring out my creativity here?
+I honestly thought about going into graphic designing but I found love at first site with programming and hey, who says I can't bring out my creativity here?
 <br>
 1. HTML5 ✔
 2. CSS ✔